 - A large proportion of the Youth Generation (53.3%) and Mid-Life/Sandwich Generation (41.4%) borrowed from friends or family members in attempt to try to deal with their debts.

 - 3% of the Pre-Retirement and Retirement Generation cashed in RRSPs or other retirement funds in attempt to resolve their financial situation.

 Vice-President of Sands & Associates, Blair Mantin, further adds, “We continue to see seniors with high levels of consumer debts.
 One of the most concerning aspects of this is how many people needlessly deplete their retirement funds during, or as they approach retirement to try to pay down their debts.
 They are completely unaware that there are rules in place to protect RRSP funds – and for good reason.
 Once those funds are gone, there’s generally no way to reestablish retirement savings that those people will so desperately need again down the road.”

 Mantin strongly suggests that individuals carrying debts that they cannot pay off in the coming 12-18 months evaluate their financial options with a reputable professional at the onset of concerns.
 “Over seventy five percent of our survey respondents indicated that they would have taken action sooner if they had been aware of how the processes really work.
 Licensed Insolvency Trustees are always available to provide information about people’s options – for free.”

 About Sands & Associates:

 Celebrating over 29 years providing debt solutions, Sands & Associates is British Columbia’s largest firm of Credit Counsellors, Proposal Administrators and Licensed Insolvency Trustees, focused exclusively on personal and small business insolvency services.
-Currently operating from 17 offices throughout British Columbia, Sands & Associates uses a non-judgmental, empathetic approach to helping resolve financial difficulties and has been recognized as a multi-year Consumer Choice Award winner.
+Now operating from a network of local offices throughout British Columbia, Sands & Associates uses a non-judgmental, empathetic approach to helping resolve financial difficulties and has been recognized as a multi-year Consumer Choice Award winner.